dondavy/Exploring-Transcript-Isoorthology-Using-Large-Language-Model-Embeddings/README.md

 <h3 align="center">A Computational Framework for Inferring Isoform Orthology via LLM Embeddings </h3>

-# Transcript-Homology-Clustering
-A command-line tool designed to infer high-resolution homology relationships between transcripts by combining protein/gene embeddings with gene homology relations.
+A framework designed to infer high-resolution homology relationships between transcripts by combining protein/gene embeddings with gene homology relations.

 By leveraging unsupervised clustering (kMedoids/kMeans) and Direct Coupling Analysis logic, this tool classifies transcript pairs into specific categories like ortho-isoorthologs, para-isoorthologs, and recent paralogs.